 FAQS for booked clients

-- I am not sure what times to schedule in my ceremony and reception for?
+I am not sure what times to schedule my ceremony and reception for?

-We recommend working with your venue and/or wedding planner for the best timings on your day.
-If we can offer any advice, it would be to take into consideration the sunset times on your day.
-We also are big believers of having time on your day to stop and enjoy.
-So when in doubt give yourself more than enough time for each component of the day, so you don’t feel rushed and can take some timeout with your loved ones.
+We recommend working with your venue and/or wedding planner for the best timings of your day.
+If we could offer any advice it would be to take into consideration the sunset time for your date/location.
+We love shooting during golden hour (1 hour before the sun is due to set).
+In the summer months this will be quite late into the evening (possibly during your reception where we may be able to pop out again for photos), and the winter months quite early (when it tends to get completely dark by sunset time).
+We are also big believers in making sure you have time on your day to stop and enjoy!
+So when in doubt give yourself more than enough time for each component of the day, so you don’t feel rushed and can take some time out with your loved ones.

 Here are our top tips to get the most out of your photography on the day…